(On this occasion, Mr. Shriver received The Bellarmine Medal. He is the 10th recipient of the Medal.)

 "If it should. come to it, I'd rather give my life trying to help these people, than to have to give my life looking down a gun barrel at them."

-Ten months later, in Washington, the Selection Division of the Peace Corps sent a little piece of white paper up to my desk, and it told me that David Crozier's sister had volunteered for the Peace Corps, and. was going into training for service-abroad.
-I thought of her parents.
-I know them plain, God--fearing Americans, who had already given a son voluntarily without any draft, and were now giving another child for freedom and for mankind.
+Ten months later, in Washington, the Selection Division of the Peace Corps sent a little piece of white paper up to my desk, and it told me that David Crozier's sister had volunteered for the Peace Corps and was going into training for service abroad.
+I thought of her parents, God-fearing Americans, who had already given a son voluntarily without any draft, and were now giving another child for freedom and for mankind.

 And then three months later the Selection Division sent me another piece of paper, announcing that Lawrence Radley's sister had joined the Peace Corps, and I thought of her family, and of their spirit of voluntary sacrifice.

 This spirit was summed up, I think, in immortal words by the famous musician, Pablo Casals, the cellist, who spoke to a Peace Corps meeting in Puerto Rico almost two years ago.
 This old man, he's 80-some years old, had been working all day in New York City, recording with the NBC Symphony Orchestra.
 He flew hours on a plane back to San Juan, Puerto Rico, then he drove an hour out into the country, and it was 9 or 9:30 at night when he had, a chance to speak.
 He was so tired he couldn't stand up -- so we put the microphone on the table in front of him.
 And Pablo Casals said this:

 "The Peace Corps is new, and it's also very old.
 In it we have come to realize that it is not dollars or factories that count.
 We have come to realize that above any economic development and beyond any use of material resources of dollars or of wealth, that it is man who matters; it is man who is the object of all of our efforts."